 Geared entirely to Excel 2016, this course helps students take full advantage of the power of spreadsheet modeling.
 Modeling is integrated into areas of business such as finance, marketing, and operations management.
 This course blends theory with real examples and real data.
-Applied learning and theory provide a solid foundation followed by practical, hands-on exercises.
-Students will learn @RISK and Precision Tree add-ins and how to incorporate "Big Picture" diagrams of spreadsheet models and data mining.
+Applied learning and theory provide a solid

-MNG 608 Management of Technology and Innovation 3 credits
+MNG 608 Management of Technology and Innovation

 In today's economy the management of technology is a major factor in the process layout employed by the firm, in systems used by the company, in its structural design, and in its product marketability.
-This course examines technology as a guiding focus for explaining the strategic management process by synthesizing material from leading theorists and consultants and discussing the applicable techniques for successfully exploiting technology and innovation.
-Formerly MGT 608
+This course examines technology as a guiding focus for explaining the strategic management process by synthesizing material from leading theorists and consultants and discussing the applicable techniques for successfully exploiting technology and innovation. \Formerly MGT 608